Born: 4th November 1922, Victoria House, Needham Market, Suffolk.

 Relatives Notified & Address: Son of Charles P.F.
 Button & Mary F. Button, of Needham Market, Suffolk.

-Father: Charles Philipps Fanshawe Button, born June 1885, Needham Market, Suffolk.
+Father: Charles Phillipps Fanshawe Button, born June 1885, Needham Market, Suffolk.
+A Manager Secretary – Food Products Factory.

 Mother: Mary Florence Button (nee Dolphin), born February 1893, Pietermaritzburg, Natal, South Africa.

 Probate to Philip Arthur Button, a Captain H.M.
-Army.
-Harold’s brother.
+Army – brother.

 UNEARTHING CHURCHILL’S SECRET ARMY – The Official List of SOE Casualties and Their Stories.
 By Martin Mace & John Grehan.